 This course covers the fundamental concepts of managing an organization's information systems portfolio.
-Topics include the entire lifecycle of information technologies in a typical healthcare environment.
-This includes the need for technology, requesting, selecting, acquiring, implementing, and supporting information technology solutions.
+Topics include the entire life cycle of information technologies in a typical healthcare environment.
+This knowledge includes recognizing the need for technology, then requesting, selecting, acquiring, implementing, and supporting information technology solutions.
 Complementary topics such as information security, IT governance, and enterprise architecture are included.
-Pre-requisites: HLTS05101 Intro to HI